 6. Renters' Rights to Withhold Rent

-If a landlord fails to perform his responsibility to address property repairs, tenants may:
+Under Texas landlord-tenant laws, a tenant pays to have a home that is up to code and in good working condition.
+If a landlord fails to perform his responsibility to address repairs, tenants may:

-- Arrange a lawsuit to force a landlord to make the needed repairs.
+- Arrange a lawsuit to force the owner to make the needed repairs, which would require you to seek legal counsel

-- Repair and deduct by fixing the rental damage and subtracting the repair fees from the their rent payment.
+- Repair and deduct by fixing the damage to the rental unit and subtracting the repair fees from the their rent payment

 7. Small Claims Lawsuits